steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

     Update DbInitializer:
         [X] AddModels
-        [X] AddMeshTransform
         [X] AddDepthBuffers
-        [X] AddCameras
         [X] AddMeshes

     In ModelRelief, open the new model and generate a relief.
     Add the generated DepthBuffer and Mesh from the store folder to ModelRelief\Test.
+    Update the Solver\Test JSON files using MRUpdateSeedData.

-        Update the Camera settings in DbInitializer with the updated Camera properties as shown in the Camera page.
+    Update the model counts in the integration tests.

 #### Numpy